ibm-cloud-docs/vpc/file_storage_vpc_view.md

 View all file shares and mount targets in the UI, CLI, API, or Terraform.
 View details of a single file share or mount target.
 {: shortdesc}

-## View file shares and mount targets in the UI
+## Viewing file shares and mount targets in the UI
 {: #file-storage-view-shares-targets-ui}
 {: ui}